xJessD/test-automation-practice/README.md

 Tools Used:
 - Java
-- React
+- Vite / React
 - Testng
 - Selenium

 ### Task:
-Building upon the initial rundown of TestNG and Selenium we want to:
+Building upon the initial project rundown of TestNG and Selenium we want to:

 - clear inputs after submission ✔️
 - add a delete button for each account entry, that removes it from the list (use ids) ✔️
 - create tests surrounding these new features✔️

-Adding on:
+Additional features:
 - required fields before submission ✔️
 - accepting only unique emails ✔️